TalTech-HPC-Centre/user-guides-staging/public/_sources/engineering/cad-mesh.md.txt

 Salome is a multi-platform environment, allowing the realization of physics simulations.
 Salome is suitable for various stages of a study: from creation of the CAD model and the mesh to the post-processing and visualization of the results.
 Other functionalities such as uncertainty treatment, data assimilation are also implemented.
 Salome does not contain a physics solver but it provides the computing environment necessary for their integration.

-Salome is installed on the **green** nodes.

-    module load rocky8/all
-    module load salome

 Salome has a python interface, so the meshing can be done as a batch-job on the cluster nodes.